 Dialectics, on the other hand, another quote from Engels:

+"...comprehends things and their representations, ideas, in their essential connection, concatenation, motion, origin and ending.
+Such processes as those mentioned above are, therefore, so many corroborations of its own method of procedure".

-That's referring to passages of this book I'm quoting, "Socialism: Utopian and Scientific" by Engels.
+That's referring to passages from the book I'm quoting, "Socialism: Utopian and Scientific" by Engels.

-Dialectics is the philosophy that works with constantly moving categories that relate to each other by means of contradictions, of contraries.
+Dialectics is the philosophy that works with constantly moving categories that relate to each other by means of contradictions, or contraries.

-So, a famous example Hegel gives,
+So, a famous example Hegel gives is

-the master-slave dialectic.
+the master-slave dialectics.

 In summary, the master can exist only if there is a slave.